sholland1/PizzaTime/App/README.md

 q.
 Exit
 ```

-You can order a pizza using the menu or by using one of the following commands:
+Once you have created an order, you can place it with one of the following commands:
 ```bash
 $ order-pizza --default-order
 $ order-pizza --order <named-order>